-6 Growth Marketing Best Practices for Higher SEM Profitability
+6 SEM Best Practices Growth Marketers Need To Master

 - Search and social: Customers who click your paid search and social ads are likelier to buy and spend more.
 Strengthen your keyword coverage to get more impressions, and tailor your bidding strategy for commercial-related PPC campaigns.

 - Search and TV: Search volume spikes for days after a commercial airs.
-In a Bing Ads study of the biggest commercial event of the year, the Super Bowl, the increase in branded search volume followed a consistent pattern across industries.

-- Search and display: Conversion rates increased by 52 percent while display and search were running simultaneously.
-Not only did conversion metrics increase, but campaign reach (impressions) increased by 45 percent as well.
+In a Catalyst Digital study, search volume spiked over 30% vs. the same day and times when a commercial did not run.

+- Search and display: Running search and display simultaneously can allow you to make the best decision on which channel drives the best results, which may be both according to Investis Digital.

-- Search and other channels: When Bing Ads is alone in the purchase path, purchases have a 27 percent higher order average order value than purchases not including Bing Ads, which also generate value when paired with other channels.
+- Search and other channels: When Microsoft Ads is alone in the purchase path, purchases have a 27% higher order average order value than purchases not including Microsoft Ads, which also generate value when paired with other channels.

-6. Fight & Win the Battle for Paid Search Budget Share
+6. Fight & Win The Battle For Paid Search Budget Share

 SEM still competes with other channels for a share of your marketing budget.

-So bring along hard data that connects the dots between search engine marketing and business benefits.
+So, bring along hard data that connects the dots between search engine marketing and business benefits.

 Your budget share battle plan involves three elements:

-Pick the Right Metrics to Measure SEM Impact
+Pick The Right Metrics To Measure SEM Impact

 Metrics provide an easy way to see what is and isn’t working.

-Your team can test, change and optimize your brand’s SEM strategy for better results.
+Your team can test, change, and optimize your brand’s SEM strategy for better results.

 Focus your reporting by identifying and tracking key performance indicators that reflect your business goals:

-- Acquiring new customers
+- Acquiring new customers.

-- Driving foot traffic
+- Driving foot traffic.

-- Getting more phone calls
+- Getting more phone calls.

-- Increasing ad clicks
+- Increasing ad clicks.

-- Building your brand trust
+- Building your brand trust.

-- Expanding cross-border strategy
+- Expanding cross-border strategy.

-Separate SEM Impacts from Other Channels
+Separate SEM Impacts From Other Channels

 Know which channels drive your marketing results.

-Attribution gets quite complex at times, so if you can prove campaigns with paid search deliver ROI and bottom-line results, you’ll unlock more budget and further optimize search performance.
+Attribution gets quite complex at times, so if you can prove campaigns with paid search delivers ROI and bottom-line results, you’ll unlock more budget and further optimize search performance.

+If you are still looking at conversions through a last-click attribution model, you could be vastly underestimating how other channels and tactics contribute to the overall success.

-Apply the Same Process to Allocate Budget Between AdWords & Bing Ads
+Apply The Same Process To Allocate Budget Between Google Ads & Microsoft Ads

 This last piece falls into place when you analyze the paid click share and query that each SEM option represents within your industry.

-You’ll not only get your business in front of a large audience, you’ll be confident that your paid ads will lead to clicks.
+You’ll not only get your business in front of a large audience, but you’ll also be confident that your paid ads will lead to clicks.

 Conclusion

-SEM is the backbone of today’s marketing mix.
+SEM is the backbone of today’s marketing mix and is crucial for growth marketing.

+An expansion of channel availability, and multiple devices per user, can create a more fragmented customer journey.

-With so many channels and more fragmented customer journeys, the real challenge is ensuring you engage audiences at the right time through the right device.
+One of the biggest challenges is getting the right message to the right customer, at the right time, on the right device.

+In addition to these challenges, arguably the biggest challenge is measuring the success due to user-privacy limitations.

 You no longer can afford to put all of your marketing dollars into one search ad network.
+If you want to grow your marketing, you must enlist other channels to expand your addressable market.

 Follow the best practices outlined here to maximize the reach, impact, and value of your paid search campaigns with bottom-line results.